Parasomnias: Sleepwalking

 The symptoms of sleepwalking go beyond just walking while in deep sleep.
 These are other common symptoms:

-• Unusual behavior, such as urinating in closets or doorways; this is more common in children
+- Unusual behaviors, such as urinating in closets or doorways (more common in children)

-• Trouble arousing the person from the episode, or even violent reactions from the person when aroused
+- Trouble waking the person up from the episode, or even violent reactions from the person when they wake up

 How is sleepwalking diagnosed?

 If you or a loved one is a sleepwalker, it's generally easy to diagnose.
-If sleep deprivation is the source of sleepwalking, your doctor may do tests or a physical exam to determine reasons that you might be sleep deprived.
-Your doctor may ask you about stress, medicines you are taking, or other things that might contribute to your sleepwalking.
+If sleep deprivation is the source of sleepwalking, your healthcare provider may do tests or a physical exam to figure out why you aren't getting enough sleep.
+Your provider may ask you about stress, medicines you are taking, or other things that might contribute to your sleepwalking.

 How is sleepwalking treated?

-• Getting your bedroom at a comfortable temperature that's neither too hot or too cold
+- Getting your bedroom at a comfortable temperature that's neither too hot nor too cold

 Can sleepwalking be prevented?